corestoreio/parrot/ROADMAP.md

 2. More translations of the web app itself (en, de, es, zh, fr, it, pt)?.
 3. More filtering options (e.g. untranslated locales and keys).
 4. Support for in-memory databases to simplify 'test run' and developer setup.
+5. Adding tests when practical to both backend and frontend code.
+Will be handled as part of the rewrite.

+Bugs will be included as part of the v1.0 effort on a case by case basis, depending on it's severity and implications.